These vegan eggplant parmesan bites are warm, comforting, and so crispy. They’re flavorful and satisfying on so many levels.

-Slice eggplant in 1/2 inch rounds, generously salt each side with sea salt and place in coriander to draw out excess moisture for 20-30 minutes.
+Slice the eggplant in ½ inch rounds, generously salt each side with sea salt, and place in a colander to draw out the excess moisture for around 20-30 minutes.

-Rinse each slice and place between two paper towels (or a clean towel) adding pressure to remove even more excess moisture - let it rest for another 15 minutes.
+Rinse each slice and place them between two paper towels (or a clean towel), adding pressure to remove even more excess moisture.
+Let it rest for another 15 minutes.

-Grab 3 bowls - in one bowl, mix the almond milk and cornstarch, in another bowl only flour and the last bowl bread crumbs, salt, oregano and vegan parmesan.
+Grab three bowls — in one bowl, mix the almond milk and cornstarch.
+In another bowl, add only the flour.
+And the last bowl, mix the bread crumbs, salt, oregano, and vegan parmesan cheese.

-Spiralize your zucchini - or if making pasta, bring water and pasta to a boil in a large saucepan.
+Spiralize your zucchini – or if you’re making pasta, bring the water and pasta to a boil in a large saucepan.

-Dip each eggplant slice in flour, then almond milk mixture, then the breadcrumb mixture then arrange on the baking sheet.
+Dip each eggplant slice in the flour, then the almond milk mixture, then lastly the breadcrumb mixture.
+Arrange them in a single layer on a baking sheet.